Arduino-IRremote/Arduino-IRremote/README.md

 which has very **small code size of 500 bytes and does NOT require any timer**.

 ## Principle of operation
-Unlike IRremote, which samples the input every 50 &micro;s, the TinyReceiver receiver uses a **pin change interrupt** for on-the-fly decoding.
+Unlike IRremote, which samples the input every 50 &micro;s, the TinyIRReceiver uses a **pin change interrupt** for on-the-fly decoding.
 This restricts the range of protocols that can be recognised.<br/>
 On each level change, the level and the time since the last change are used to incrementally decode the protocol.<br/>
 With this operating principle, we **cannot wait for a timeout** and then decode the protocol as IRremote does.<br/>